-Christian Potholm, "Why Study Military Matters?" in his Understanding War (Lanham: University Press of America), pp. 3-14.
+Christian Potholm, "Why Study Military Matters?" in his Understanding War (Lanham: University Press of America, 2016).
+See pp. 3-22.
 This reference work is designed to assist students as they research topics related to war.
 There are two hard copies in the Library for use in this course.
 It is also available online in PDF form on Bowdoin's e-reserves.
 This should be your FIRST, BUT NOT YOUR LAST, research stop with regard to books on a particular subject.
+Note: Pages listed below are from the printed version of this work.